agile-learning-institute/mentorHub/specifications/ROADMAP.md

 ## Personas

 For the purpose of documenting Hills statements, we will use the following persona's.
-These persona's can also act as a proxy for a RBAC Role.
+These persona's can also act in some cases as a proxy for a RBAC Role.

 ### Developer Personas

-These personas represent members who are contributing to the institute platform to gain experience in different areas, while working with a real SDLC with software deployed through automation and change management systems.
+These personas represent software engineers who are designing, building, and running the mentorHub platform.

-- Sam the Software Engineer approves PR's to the repos they own
+- Sam the Software Engineer is responsible for the code in one or more repositories, and for approving pull requests in those repositories.

-- Tester does end-to-end testing

-- Product Manager manages releases
+- Tonya the Tester leads end-to-end testing of the code, and manages releases of components into the Testing Environment, and approves the promotion of code into the Staging environment.

+- Rhonda the Release Manager is responsible for coordinating the release of new versions of code with the SQA team.
+They work with Tonya to promote release candidates from the Testing environment into the Staging environment.

+- Pam the Product Manager is responsible for coordinating the release of new versions of code between Rhonda and the Marketing team.

 ### End User Personas

-Maven the Mentor mentors
+These persona's represent hands-on-keyboard Users of the mentorHub platform.

+- Maven the Mentor provides mentorship services to members, and colaborates with other Mentors to imrpove the quality of learning resources.

-Appollo the Apprentice learns
+- Appollo the Apprentice learns new technology by working through an agile cirriculum crafted with their mentor.

-F the Financioal Officer does the books
+- Fran the Financioal Officer does the books, and the taxes, and issues receipts for tax deductable donations.

-- Marketer finds new members, mentors, partners, and donors
+- Meredith the Marketer conducts marketing campaigns to find new members, mentors, partners, and donors.

 ## Roadmap of Meaningful Outcomes